adap/flower/doc/source/example-mxnet-walk-through.rst

 Example: MXNet - Run MXNet Federated
 ====================================

-This tutorial will show you how to use Flower to build a federated version of a MXNet workload.
+This tutorial will show you how to use Flower to build a federated version of an existing MXNet workload.
 We are using MXNet to train a Sequential model on a MNIST dataset.
 We will setup the example similar to our `PyTorch - From Centralized To Federated <https://github.com/adap/flower/blob/main/examples/pytorch_from_centralized_to_federated>`_ walk through.
 MXNet and PyTorch are very similar and a very good comparison between MXNet and PyTorch is given `here <https://mxnet.apache.org/versions/1.7.0/api/python/docs/tutorials/getting-started/to-mxnet/pytorch.html>`_.
 First, we build a centralized training approach based on the `Handwritten Digit Recognition <https://mxnet.apache.org/versions/1.7.0/api/python/docs/tutorials/packages/gluon/image/mnist.html>`_ tutorial.
 Then, we build upon the centralized training code to run the training in a federated fashion.